ammarali0416/StudyBuddy/README.md

 #### `sessionvars.py`
 Manages session variables for maintaining state across the application.

+## Future Configuration

+In the upcoming updates, detailed steps on how to configure the OpenAI Assistant for StudyBuddy will be provided.
+This will include guidance on setting up the assistant, customizing its behavior to suit the educational context, and integrating it seamlessly with other components of the app.
+Stay tuned for these enhancements to maximize the capabilities of StudyBuddy.

 ## Deployment

 Run `streamlit run login.py` to deploy the app locally.
 For more information on Streamlit, visit [Streamlit's documentation](https://docs.streamlit.io).